Lecture Notes in Cosmology

 \begin{ex} Using Eqs.~\eqref{Tmunucanphi} and \eqref{scalarfieldexp}, write down the perturbed energy-momentum tensor.
 Show that:

 \end{ex}

 \hrulefill

-The perturbed contribution in the above expressions is grouped to the right.
-Note the following important fact: $T^i{}_j$ is diagonal and thus no anisotropic stresses can be sourced by a single scalar field.
-We already know from Eq.~\eqref{anisotropicstressscalarequation} that this fact implies $\Psi = -\Phi$.
+The perturbed contributions in the above expressions are grouped to the right.
+Note the following important fact: $\delta T^i{}_j$ is diagonal, and thus no anisotropic stresses can be sourced by a single scalar field.
+From Eq.~\eqref{anisotropicstressscalarequation}, this implies $\Psi = -\Phi$.

 \hrulefill

 \begin{ex} Obtain the perturbed Klein-Gordon equation.
 Start from:

 and then put $\nu = 0$.
 Show that: